 • Suitcases, bags, prams & mobility aids can be stored inside the passenger cabins, subject to available space.
 All other types of luggage must be transported on the outer decks.
 Please ask our friendly crew for any clarification.

-vessel.
+• Passengers are responsible for managing their own luggage within the terminal as well as on the vessel.
 Card-operated luggage lockers are available in our Townsville terminal 6am-6pm (Mon – Sat) and 6am – 4.30pm (Sun).

 • SeaLink accepts no responsibility for loss of, or damage to luggage, or for consequential damages arising there from whether sustained during off-loading or transportation, and whether arising from negligence, malfunction of the vessel or other cause, except to the extent that the exclusion of such liability is prohibited by law.